THE TEMPORAL LOBES

 From a biological point of view, for a female with a normal hormone status, the first conflict can only be a female conflict (scare-fright conflict, sexual conflict, identity conflict, marking conflict).
 If she is right-handed, the conflict registers in the left temporal lobe (female conflict area).

 The control center of the cervix, located in the left temporal lobe, regulates the menstrual cycle, including ovulation.
 Normally, a girl’s first period (menarche) occurs around the age of 11.
 If, however, a right-handed girl has a sexual conflict before puberty, her first menstruation will be delayed.
 By the same token, a right-handed woman who is already menstruating has no period (amenorrhea) while she is conflict-active with a sexual conflict (during that time she is manic).
-She only continues menstruating when the conflict is resolved or when a second conflict impacts in the right temporal lobe, which increases her estrogen level (when she menstruates, she is depressed - see Scale Rule).
+She only continues menstruating when the conflict is resolved or when a second conflict impacts in the right temporal lobe.
+With an intense conflict she has prolonged and heavy menstrual bleeding due to the elevated estrogen level (see also cervix mucosa, uterus mucosa, uterus muscles, and ovaries).
+During that time she is depressed (see Scale Rule).
 At that point, the right-handed female is in constellation.
 When a right-handed girl gets her first period before the age of 11, this indicates that she is already in constellation (manic-depressed) with an accentuation of a territorial conflict linked to the right temporal lobe.